lem-project/lem/README.md

 - To distribute executable/binary on surported platforms.

-- To make some applications using lem(Electron version).
+- To make a learning application using lem(Electron version).

 ## Notes